 Go to the Library catalog at https://catalog.pacificgrovelibrary.org and click Log in to your account in the upper-right corner, or go directly to the login page.
 For security reasons, your password could not be migrated from the old catalog system.
 If this is your first time logging into the new catalog, your password is the last four digits of your telephone number.
 After you have logged in, we recommend that you change your password.
 You do not need to register for a new card unless you don't have a current card.
 Please call 831-648-5762 for additional help.

 Go to the eBooks & Audiobooks page.
-You can visit each eBook provider's site, or click the Learn More links for instructions and help
+You can visit each eBook provider's site to browse and set up your account, or click the Learn More links for instructions and help

 Find books, audiobooks, DVDs, music and other materials in the Library?